pyOpenSci/software-peer-review/content/packaging/packaging_guide.md

 ## Overview
 pyOpenSci packages must:
-- Have a clear README.
+- Have a clear README _including_ installation instructions.
 - Contain full documentation for any user-facing functions.
 - Have a test suite that covers the major functionality of the package.
 - Use continuous integration.